- When you create a rule, you set a message limit and time period (eg., 5 emails in 7 days).

 - Hover over Email Fatigue Suppression Rules and click Edit.

-Setting Emails to Ignore Fatigue Rules
+Allowing Email Sends to Ignore Fatigue Rules

-From the Address tab in the New Message Composer, click the checkbox for Override Email Fatigue Suppression Rules.
+In the Address tab in the New Message Composer, click the checkbox for Override Email Fatigue Suppression Rules.